Misterblue/misterblue.github.io/programming/herbal/index.md

 Basil's job is adding together all the layers and managing the updates and optimizations necessary for efficient display of all the 3D data.

-An extra note on 'viewers', viewers just create a view into a 3D world, What that view is will depend on the display and user requirements.
+An important point about 'viewers' -- viewers just create a view into a 3D world and what defines the Basil viewer is the protocol connecting it to the space servers.
+Just like the X11 Server, there will be multiple implementations of the Basil viewer for different applications.
+What is rendered depends on the display and user requirements.
 There can be viewers that display a stereoscopic view (for devices like [Oculus]).
 There can be viewers that display on traditional 2D computer screens.
-There can also be viewers that describe what is seen for the sight impared.
+There can also be viewers that describe what is seen for the sight impaired.

 The 'viewer' concept is the idea of a programming module that is able to get information about multiple spaces and then render those spaces for a user.
-Rendering a view for a machine is not procluded either.
+Rendering a view for a machine is not precluded either.

 ## Coordinate System